-Mydentist - Woodhorn Road - Ashington is part of Mydentist a dental group provider.
-The practice is in Ashington in Northumberland and provides NHS and private dental care and treatment for adults and children.
+Clifton Dental Practice Limited is part of Altaf Hussain a dental group provider.
+The practice is in York and provides NHS and private dental care and treatment for adults and children.

-There is step free access to the practice for people who use wheelchairs and those with pushchairs.
-The practice is located close to local transport routes and car parking spaces are available near the practice.
+The practice is accessible for people who use wheelchairs and those with pushchairs.
+It is located close to local transport routes and car parking spaces are available near the practice.
 The practice has made reasonable adjustments to support patients with access requirements.

-The dental team includes 6 dentists (including 1 foundation dentist), 14 dental nurses (including 1 trainee dental nurse), 1 dental hygienist, 1 dental therapist, 1 practice manager (who is a qualified dental nurse) and 2 receptionists.
-The practice has 7 treatment rooms.
+The dental team includes 4 dentists, 4 dental nurses, 2 of whom are trainees, 1 dental hygienist, 1 practice manager and 2 receptionists.
+The practice has 3 treatment rooms.

-During the inspection we spoke with 4 dentists (including the foundation dentist), 1 dental nurse and the practice manager.
-The practice was also supported by the group's Lead Regulatory Officer.
+During the inspection we spoke with 3 dentists including the provider, 1 dental nurse and the practice manager.
+The group compliance lead and a practice manager from a sister practice were also supporting the inspection.
 We looked at practice policies, procedures and other records to assess how the service is managed.